wp-plugins/testimonial-basics/trunk/readme.txt

 5. Testimonials Example Page

 == Changelog ==

+= 4.1.2 =
+* fixed drop down rating for input forms
+* changed one of the screenshots
+* Fixed theme specific formats for .post author class by adding .katb class and style

 = 4.1.1 =
 * minor update to re-upload and deete unedded css files